James-Bray19/Topology-Optimisation/README.md

 To get started with the Unity 2D Topology Optimization App, follow these steps:

-1. Download the files and launch this file: `Builds\Windows\Version 1\Topology Optimisation with FEA.exe`
+1. Download `Topology Optimisation.zip`, extract all and run: `Topology Optimisation with FEA.exe`

 2. Set up your constraints using the Constraint Editor on the top left of the screen.